 Sai Baba of Shirdi (1835- 1918) was arguably India’s most well known and venerated saint.
 A true world teacher, Sai Baba taught both Hindus and Muslims equally, and embraced all faiths and spiritual paths . . an embodiment of unity, divinity, and kindness.
 He was a poor man who preferred to spend his time in the streets among the people.
 You may see his image displayed in nearly every cab in Mumbai.
 For this sculpture, we’ve chosen a perhaps less well known photo of Sai Baba for inspiration.

 Height: 12" Shipping weight: 17 lbs.

 International shipping is a separate charge to be calculated.

 Please inquire about marble or granite bases.

 Edition of 50, includes a Certificate of Authenticity numbered and signed by the artist.

-Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...
+Inspired by an early photograph of Nityananda as a young man, this sculpture shows the him garlanded and sitting in meditation after the transition from a boy named Ram into the...

 Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
 ‘Raj’ means ‘royal,’ and Muktananda exuded...